MunsMan/dotfiles/darwin/README.md

 ## Nix Darwin

-Nix Darwin is a based on the nix package repository and tries to provide a similar experions like NixOS for macOS.
+Nix Darwin is a based on the nix package repository and tries to provide a similar experience like NixOS for macOS.

 In my setup Nix Darwin manages: